Contexts

 Derived Facts

-This updates whenever a related Transaction is added or modified.
+This example assumes the relationship is named transactions; expressions reference relationships as $<relationship-name>.
+It updates whenever a related Transaction is added or modified.
 You can also create derived facts like transaction_count to track how many transactions a customer has.

 Link Your Rule